 50 North Temple, Salt Lake City

 Outdoor Summer Concert Series

-Enjoy free, informal, hour-long concerts at beautiful Brigham Young Historic Park on Tuesday and Friday evenings throughout June, July, and August.
+Enjoy free, informal, hour-long concerts at beautiful Brigham Young Historic Park on Friday evenings throughout June, July, and August.
 All ages are welcome.
 Limited seating is provided; blankets and lawn chairs are allowed.